wchen342/ungoogled-chromium-android/README.md

 *These are the differences between a Linux build of ungoogled-chromium and this Android build.*

-* Current build still include proprietary libraries from Google.
-They are supposed to be removed in the future.
-* Android specific fixes are applied.
+* Android specific patches and fixes are applied.
 * Default configuration builds for `arm64` instead of `x64`.

 ## Supported Platforms